Find and interpret the required information

 Parasite preventative information can also be confusing.
 Many products may have ‘all wormer’ or ‘complete parasite control’ on the box but may not cover all important parasites.
 For example, many ‘all wormers’ do not cover tapeworm.

 Another thing to keep in mind is when looking at products that cover multiple parasites, make sure to check the application schedule carefully.
-The different active ingredients often have different durations for efficacy.
+The different active ingredients often have different efficacy durations.
 For example, the product could be marketed as a monthly flea and tick preventative.
 However, it prevents fleas for one month but only prevents ticks for two weeks.

 To ensure you provide accurate information, make sure you read the entire product brochure or insert, including any fine print, and double-check exactly what parasites are covered and for how long.